-On Campus and On-line Programs
+On Campus and Online Programs

-There are two counseling concentrations offered through the Department of Counseling: the school counseling track and the clinical mental health counseling track.
-Both concentrations are offered on campus and via online delivery systems.
-The Department of Counseling also offers a masters of arts in human services which is offered via the online delivery system only.
+There are two counseling tracks offered through the Department of Counseling: the school counseling track and the clinical mental health counseling track.
+Both are offered on campus and via online delivery systems.
 The campus programs are for full-time students.
-Applications are accepted for entry into the on campus programs for the fall semester only.
+Applications are accepted for entry into the on-campus programs for the fall semester only.
 The online programs are for part-time students.
-Applications are accepted for entry in the online programs for the fall, spring and summer semesters.
-Course and admissions requirements for on campus and online students are the same.
+Applications are accepted for entry in the online programs for the fall, spring, and summer semesters.
+Course and admission requirements for on-campus and online students are the same.